Battle of the Volturnus: Background

-During the later stages of the Gothic War, the Gothic king Teia called upon the Franks for help against the Roman armies under the eunuch Narses.
+Following the fall of the Gothic king Teia in the Battle of Mons Lactarius in October 552, the remaining Goths in the Po Valley called upon the Franks for help against the Byzantine armies under Narses.
 Although King Theudebald refused to send aid, he allowed two of his subjects, the Alemanni chieftains Leutharis and Butilinus, to cross into Italy.
-According to the historian Agathias, the two brothers gathered a host of 30,000 Franks and Alemanni, and in early 553 crossed the Alps and took the town of Parma.
-They defeated a force under the Heruli commander Fulcaris, and soon many Goths from northern Italy joined their forces.
-In the meantime, Narses dispersed his troops to garrisons throughout central Italy, and himself wintered at Rome.
+According to the contemporary historian Agathias Scholasticus, the two brothers gathered a host of 75,000 Franks and Alemanni, (Note: The sole source for this number is Agathias, which several historians (John B. Bury, Peter Heather, Ilkka Syvänne) take it at face value.
+John Haldon considers it an exaggeration.) and in early 553 crossed the Alps and took the town of Parma.

+Narses exploited his victory at Mons Lactarius by besieging Cumae and at the same time sending detachments to secure the Gothic-held cities of Tuscany, with Florence, Centumcellae, Volaterrae, Luna, and Pisa surrendering.
+He then learned that the defensive forces he had stationed near the River Po were defeated in the Emilia region.
+Upon hearing of this news, the other commanders, John the Sanguinary and Artabanes, withdrew their troops to Faventia to be in closer proximity to Ravenna.
+Narses was displeased by the withdrawal and sent his trusted commander Stephanus to reprimand the other officers and demand their compliance with his orders.
+Following this episode, Narses continued the siege of Lucca.
+Later, Narses dispersed his troops to garrisons throughout central Italy with orders to assemble in spring at Rome, and himself wintered at Ravenna.
+Narses believed that summer was the enemy of the Franks because they were not used to it.

 In the spring of 554, the two brothers invaded central Italy, plundering as they descended southwards.
-At Samnium they divided their forces, with Butilinus and the larger part of the army marching south towards Campania and the Strait of Messina.
+Despite some skirmishes, Narses allowed the Frankish forces to pass Rome and head south.
+At Samnium, they divided their forces, with Butilinus and the larger part of the army marching south towards Campania region and the Strait of Messina.
 Leutharis led the remainder towards Apulia and Otranto, but soon turned back home, laden with spoils.
-His vanguard, however, was heavily defeated by the Armenian Byzantine Artabanes at Fanum, leaving most of the booty behind.
+His vanguard, however, was defeated by Artabanes at Fanum, leaving most of the booty behind.
 The remainder managed to reach northern Italy and cross the Alps into Frankish territory, but not before losing more men to a plague, including Leutharis himself.
+(Note: Instead of the plague, historian Ilkka Syvänne considers the possibility that the Byzantines contaminated local food or water supplies.)

 Butilinus, on the other hand, more ambitious and possibly persuaded by the Goths to restore their kingdom with himself as king, resolved to remain.
-His army was infected by dysentery, so that it was reduced from its original size of 30,000 to a size close to that of Narses' forces.
-In summer, Butilinus marched back to Campania and erected camp on the banks of the Volturnus, covering its exposed sides with an earthen rampart, reinforced by his numerous supply wagons.
-A bridge over the river was fortified by a wooden tower, heavily garrisoned by the Franks.
+His army was infected by dysentery, reducing his army from its original size to 30,000-strong.
+In autumn 554, Butilinus marched back to Campania and erected a camp on the banks of the Volturnus River, covering its exposed sides with an earthen rampart, reinforced by his numerous supply wagons.
+A bridge over the river was fortified by a wooden tower, garrisoned by the Franks.